mchaaar/CK3-NewRegiments/README.md

 # CK3_Regiments
-A collection of mods that add new regiments to Crusader Kings 3
+A collection of my mods aimed at increasing the variety of regiments

 ## 1st Regiment : The Crossbowmen
 ![Thumbnail for the Crossbowmen](https://github.com/ImMorph/CK3_Regiments/blob/main/thumbnails/modified_crossbowmen.jpg?raw=true)